bruab/cs294_fall2015/src/morea/4.commit/experience.expectations.md

 Opinions on the class format are also welcome, though it may be too late to fix some stuff.

 Email me a link to your post for credit.
+Here's [my post](http://www.reallymany.com/blog/2015/09/02/cs-294-fall-2015-expectations/) on this topic.